While I can export my own Contacts folder, I don’t seem to be able to export our company’s Offline Address Book or the Global Address List (GAL).

 You can then choose to export these contacts to a csv- or xls-file for further usage or use them directly from your Contacts folder for a Mail Merge.

-Adding GAL contacts to your Address Book
+Step 1: Adding GAL contacts to your Contact Folder

 - Open your Address Book (keyboard shortcut: CTRL+SHIFT+B)